Icemap/docs/develop/choose-driver-or-orm.md

 > **Note:**
 >
 > Hibernate does [not support nested transactions](https://stackoverflow.com/questions/37927208/nested-transaction-in-spring-app-with-jpa-postgres) currently.
-And TiDB does [not support Savepoint](https://github.com/pingcap/tidb/issues/6840) in current version.
+And TiDB does [not support Savepoint](https://github.com/pingcap/tidb/issues/6840) in the current version.
 If you are using a framework such as `Spring Data JPA`, do not use the `Propagation.NESTED` transaction propagation option in `@Transactional`, i.e.: `@Transactional( propagation = Propagation.NESTED)`
 >
 > You can use [this example](https://github.com/Icemap/tidb-savepoint) to quickly reproduce the output of TiDB and MySQL for Savepoint.